Build a chatbot with LangChain

 Select a Provider and Region to host your database.

 On the Free plan, you can access a limited set of supported regions.
-To access Locked regions, you must upgrade your subscription plan.
+To access lock Locked regions, you must upgrade your subscription plan.

 To minimize latency in production databases, select a region that is close to your application’s users.